smartboxchannel/eON-INDOOR_CLIMATE_SENSOR_EFEKTA_eON29wz/README.md

 # eON-INDOOR_CLIMATE_SENSOR_EFEKTA_eON29z
 It's a fully assembled and programmed compact wireless devices, atmospheric pressure, temperature, humidity, weather forecaster, illumination, charts with 2.9" e-paper display, resolution of 296 x 128 pixels.
 The device has an industrial look, at least I wanted to achieve this.
 The sensor has good energy efficiency.
 Powered by CC2530 chip (Zigbee).
 Support in zigbee2mqtt, zha.

-## It is forbidden to manufacture devices for commercial sale, only for personal use.
+### It is forbidden to manufacture devices for commercial sale, only for personal use.

+### You can purchase a ready-made device by writing to the mail hello@efektalab.com

+### Delivery is carried out worldwide.

 ## You can make your own pcb here - https://www.pcbway.com/setinvite.aspx?inviteid=550959

-#### Donate to me: https://paypal.me/efektalab or just buy to support this project

-#### Sale: https://www.tindie.com/products/diyberk/indoor-weather-station-efekta-eon290wz-zigbee/ Tindie removed the product without explanation

 #### Video: https://youtu.be/teVAnFkF8Qc